WpHeadless/wpheadless/README.md

 # wp-headless

-> Wordpress Headless CMS to build great API-powered sites and services.
+> Wordpress Headless CMS to build great API-powered websites, apps and services.

 # What is wp-headless?